 Distributed Denial of Service (DDoS) attacks refer to a class of cyber attacks that use different techniques to block users from accessing a particular service or website.
 DDoS attacks have risen to prominence in recent years as the number of organizations affected by DDoS attacks has gone up consistently.
 DDoS attacks are important because if an organization that relies on servers connected to the internet does not take proper measures against DDoS attacks, DDoS attacks can disrupt all business operations.

-Business owners and home users alike need to have a basic understanding of how denial of services attacks work and what mitigating measures can be taken.
-Even after taking the right precautions, companies and individual users must understand that denial of service attacks are impossible to completely prevent.
+Business owners and home users alike need to have a basic understanding of how distributed denial of services attacks work and what mitigating measures can be taken.
+Even after taking the right precautions, companies and individual users must understand that distributed denial of service attacks are impossible to completely prevent.
 Even the security measures that reduce the chances of a successful denial of service attack are costly and require a great amount of effort to manage.
-Nevertheless, to make sure that the organization or a network can respond quickly and appropriately to denial of service attacks, it is very important to know as much about denial of service attacks as possible.
+Nevertheless, to make sure that the organization or a network can respond quickly and appropriately to distributed denial of service attacks, it is very important to know as much about distributed denial of service attacks as possible.

 How Does a DDoS Attack Work?

 Distributed Denial of Service attacks or DDoS attacks work by attacking a service or website using multiple compromised devices simultaneously to overwhelm target networks and make those networks or servers inoperable.

 To get started, hackers usually compromise a large number of IoT devices.
 To do that, the hackers will usually target individual devices with malware.
 Once the malware infects an IoT device, the hackers gain complete control of the device and can give the compromised IoT device commands remotely.
 After that, the hackers connect that compromised IoT device with another compromised IoT device.
 Eventually, these compromised devices make a botnet.